The Toxic Substances Control Act Frequently Asked Questions

 Yes.
 EPA may issue a letter or Federal Register notice requiring the submission of TSCA Section 8(c) allegation records to EPA.
 The Federal Register notice will specify which records or portion of records must be submitted, and whether allegations relating to mixtures must be reported.

-What is a "health and safety study” that may be reportable to EPA under TSCA Section 8(d)?
+What is a “health and safety study” that may be reportable to EPA under TSCA Section 8(d)?

-TSCA defines a "health and safety study" as "any study of any effect of a chemical substance or mixture on health or the environment or on both, including underlying data and epidemiological studies, studies of occupational exposure to a chemical substance or mixture, toxicological, clinical, and ecological or other studies of a chemical substance or mixture, and any test performed under TSCA."
-Under TSCA Section 8(d) rule at 40 C.F.R.
+TSCA defines a “health and safety study” as “any study of any effect of a chemical substance or mixture on health or the environment or on both, including underlying information and epidemiological studies, studies of occupational exposure to a chemical substance or mixture, toxicological, clinical, and ecological studies of a chemical substance or mixture, and any test performed pursuant to [TSCA].”
+Under the TSCA Section 8(d) rule at 40 C.F.R.
 Part 716, manufacturers (including importers) who fall within the North American Industrial Classification System (NAICS) Subsector 325 (chemical manufacturing and allied products) or Industry Group 32411 (petroleum refineries) must submit, for certain chemical substances and mixtures, unpublished health and safety studies that are in their possession, lists of all unpublished health and safety studies on those chemical substances and mixtures known to them but not in their possession, and lists of all unpublished health and safety studies being conducted or initiated on those chemical substances and mixtures.
 EPA may also require under the regulation manufacturers (including importers) that do not fall within those NAICS codes, as well as processors, to report.

-Are there any requirements to report to EPA adverse information concerning a chemical substance?
+Are there any requirements to report to EPA adverse effects information concerning a chemical substance?

 Yes.
-Pursuant to TSCA Section 8(e), any person who manufactures, imports, processes, or distributes a chemical substance or mixture and who obtains information which reasonably supports the conclusion that the chemical substance or mixture poses a "substantial risk of injury" to human beings or the environment must provide the information to EPA immediately.
-EPA provides that "immediately" means "not later than the 30th calendar day after the date the person obtained such information."
-Exceptions include information about emergency incidents of environmental contamination, which must be reported immediately, and non-emergency incidents of environmental contamination, which must be reported to EPA within 90 days of obtaining the information unless reported within 90 days to another EPA office, federal or state regulatory agency.
+Pursuant to TSCA Section 8(e), any person who manufactures (including imports), processes, or distributes a chemical substance or mixture and who obtains information which reasonably supports the conclusion that the chemical substance or mixture poses a substantial risk of injury to health or the environment must provide the information to EPA immediately.
+EPA provides in reporting guidance that “immediately” means “not later than the 30th calendar day after the date the person obtained such information.”
+Exceptions include information about emergency incidents of environmental contamination, which must be reported immediately, and non-emergency incidents of environmental contamination, which must be reported to EPA within 90 days of obtaining the information unless reported within 90 days to another EPA office or federal or state regulatory agency.

-EPA has emphasized that "substantial risk" information "need not and most typically does not establish conclusively that a substantial risk exists."
-EPA has also said that in deciding whether information is "substantial risk" information, one must consider "(a) the seriousness of the effect . . . and (b) the fact or probability of [the effect’s] occurrence."
+EPA has emphasized that “substantial risk” information “need not and most typically does not establish conclusively that a risk exists.”
+EPA has also stated that in deciding whether information is “substantial risk” information, one must consider “(a) the seriousness of the effect, and (b) the fact or probability of the effect’s occurrence.”
 According to EPA, the two criteria should be weighed differently depending on the seriousness of the effect or the extent of the exposure (the more serious the effect, the less heavily one should weigh exposure, and vice versa).
 Further EPA guidance on reporting under TSCA Section 8(e) can be found here.

-Are there exemptions from reporting a substantial risk of injury under TSCA Section 8(e)?
+Are there exemptions from reporting substantial risk information under TSCA Section 8(e)?

 Yes.
 According to guidance issued by EPA, information otherwise potentially subject to the reporting requirements of TSCA Section 8(e) need not be submitted if the information: (1) is contained in an EPA study or report; (2) is published in the open scientific literature or major U.S. news publication; (3) has been reported to EPA under mandatory reporting requirements of TSCA or other authority administered by EPA; (4) is contained in a formal publication, report, or statement made available to the public by another federal agency; (5) is corroborative of a well-established adverse effect (and does not newly identify any serious adverse effects or confirm a previously suspected serious adverse effect); or (6) is information for which EPA has waived compliance in accordance with TSCA Section 22.

-Can a company claim information submitted to EPA as confidential?
+Must EPA protect from disclosure certain information submitted to EPA and claimed as confidential?

 When must exporters notify a country that it intends to export a chemical substance?